primitivefinance/rmm-docs/docs/faq/general/02-risks.md

 ### Are there any financial risks using RMM?

 Yes, we recommend reading carefully our documentation or asking questions on our Discord server if some aspects of our protocol remain unclear.

+## Oracle Risks

+None!
+RMM doesn't rely on any oracles.